 - Resting for an hour lets the dressing soften the broccoli slightly while the florets absorb flavor without going limp

-The secret weapon here is the dressing.
-It's not just mayo — there's sour cream for tang, a splash of white wine vinegar for brightness, and just enough sugar to balance everything into a sweet-savory harmony that makes every single bite irresistible.
-One hour in the fridge and the magic happens: the broccoli softens just enough to soak up that dressing without losing its signature crunch.
+The dressing is what makes people lose their minds over this.
+It's not straight mayo — there's sour cream for tang, a splash of white wine vinegar for brightness, and just enough sugar to pull everything into this sweet-savory balance that keeps you going back for more.
+Pop it in the fridge for an hour and the broccoli softens just enough to soak up all that flavor without losing its crunch.
+Even Ben picked out the broccoli pieces and ate them, which in our house counts as a vegetable miracle.

 How It Comes Together